riscv-admin/vector/minutes/2023/2023-07-24/README.md

 - Supporting control-flow divergence (including predicated instructions with additional masking features).

-- Support for matrix processing, in two flavours:
+- Support for matrix processing, in two flavors:

   - Integrated within the vector core, reusing vector registers (like in the IBM POWER MMA case).